lucasalopes28/user-crud-api/RAILWAY_DEPLOYMENT.md

 3. Name it: `GitHub Actions`
 4. Copy the token

+## Step 2: Get Railway Project ID

+1. Go to your Railway project
+2. Look at the URL: `https://railway.app/project/YOUR_PROJECT_ID`
+3. Copy the Project ID (the UUID after `/project/`)

-## Step 2: Get Railway Service Name
+## Step 3: Get Railway Service Name

-1. Go to your Railway project dashboard
+1. In your Railway project dashboard
 2. Look at your service name (top of the page)
 3. Copy it (e.g., `user-crud-api`)

-## Step 3: Add Secrets to GitHub
+## Step 4: Add Secrets to GitHub

 Go to: `https://github.com/lucasalopes28/user-crud-api/settings/secrets/actions`

-Add these two secrets:
+Add these three secrets:

 ### RAILWAY_TOKEN
 - Click "New repository secret"